Women's Liberal Federation: General politics

 During this era, the use of midwives in the birthing process was common, and a more accessible option for poor and rural individuals.
 However, the practice of being a midwife was not regulated by the British government.
-The Midwives Bill, published in 1891, proposed that anyone operating as a midwife needed to be recognised by the state and be licensed in the practice of midwifery, citing that “In other countries midwives were, as a rule, under state control, but here any woman might, call herself and practice as a midwife.”
+The Midwives Bill, published in 1891, proposed that anyone operating as a midwife needed to be recognised by the state and be licensed in the practice of midwifery, citing that "In other countries midwives were, as a rule, under state control, but here any woman might, call herself and practice as a midwife."
 The bill proposed that, in the interest of public safety, midwives and monthly nurses should be registered, formally assessed, and licensed by the state.
 The bill states that the midwives were often employed by lower-class families and that their role in poorer communities meant that, because they serviced higher-risk populations in the place of a medical man, there needed to be greater oversight in who was practicing midwifery.
 Likewise, the bill cited that, because midwives had more than one patient (mother and child), that they had a greater responsibility to their patients, and as such, needed more regulation for the benefit of the community at large.

-Among their many publications, one included the Protection of Child Life, published in October 1890.
-The publication, distributed by the Executive Committee of the Women’s Liberal Federation, and prepared by Mrs. Broadly Reid, argues in favor of the enactment of The Infant Life Protection Bill and the Children’s Life Insurance Bill.
-These bills were favored by the Women’s Liberal Federation because it was believed that they would assist in combating child cruelty, neglect, and infanticide.
+Their many publications included The Protection of Child Life, published in October 1890.
+The publication, distributed by the Executive Committee of the Women's Liberal Federation, and prepared by Mrs. Broadly Reid, argues in favour of the enactment of The Infant Life Protection Bill and the Children's Life Insurance Bill.
+These bills were favoured by the Women's Liberal Federation because it was believed that they would assist in combating child cruelty, neglect, and infanticide.
 The publication states that “a large number of cases of cruelty to children have been brought before judges, magistrates, and coroners in all parts of the country”.
 The goal of the act was to prevent the neglect, abuse, and exploitation of children by advocating for the registration and inspection of baby farms as well as limit the acquisition of illegitimate children in hopes of preventing insurance fraud which was often perpetuated in these circumstances.

-The Women’s Liberal Federation played a part in the Anti-Vivisection Movement.
-Many members of the Women’s Liberal Federation argued for Anti-Vivisection legislation, petitioning against cruelty towards animals and the use of animals in the fields of medicine and science.
+The Women's Liberal Federation played a part in the Anti-Vivisection Movement.
+Many members of the Women's Liberal Federation argued for Anti-Vivisection legislation, petitioning against cruelty towards animals and the use of animals in the fields of medicine and science.
 The National Anti-Vivisection Society was founded in 1875 and fought to limit the use of animals in scientific settings.
-“They believed with unfaltering faith that to torture animals was unjustifiable and immoral, and that the profession of the most lofty motives did not justify the committal of acts which were in themselves immoral.”
+"They believed with unfaltering faith that to torture animals was unjustifiable and immoral, and that the profession of the most lofty motives did not justify the committal of acts which were in themselves immoral."